-Immediately prior to the effective time of the XTI Merger on March 12, 2024, the 2017 convertible note, 2018 convertible note and 2019 convertible note (collectively classified as "convertible notes, at fair value" - refer to the debt table in Note 11) were converted into an aggregate 8,416,201 pre-exchange common shares or 751,226 post merger exchange common shares of the company.
+Immediately prior to the effective time of the XTI Merger on March 12, 2024, certain convertible notes (collectively classified as "convertible notes, at fair value") with an aggregate principal and interest balance of \$16.8 million were converted into Legacy XTI shares, which converted into an aggregate of 751,226 shares of the Company's common stock at the effective time of the XTI Merger.
 Immediately prior to the conversion, the convertible notes, at fair value were marked to market resulting in a gain of \$12.9 million, which is included in change in fair value of convertible notes in the other income and expense section of the condensed consolidated statement of operations.
-As a result of the conversions, the notes were satisfied in full and therefore relieved the company of all obligations.
+As a result of the conversions, the notes were satisfied in full and therefore relieved the Company of all obligations.